mythaxis/mythaxis.github.io/content/issue-23/The Newest Profession.md

 She scans the offer as quickly as her reading speed (only 21st percentile for her age cohort) allows, but doesn’t see the name of the position.
 She doesn’t see anything that makes any sense, so she carefully reads the letter, in full.

-> ​	*Dear Yendra,*
+> Dear Yendra,
 >
-> ​	*Congratulations on your recent graduation from all of us here at G3O, and thanks so much for wanting to be a part of our superstar team!
-We noticed you applied to a couple of open positions here, and we love your team spirit.*
+> Congratulations on your recent graduation from all of us here at G3O, and thanks so much for wanting to be a part of our superstar team!
+We noticed you applied to a couple of open positions here, and we love your team spirit.
 >
-> ​	*We actually think we might have the perfect opportunity for you.
+> We actually think we might have the perfect opportunity for you.
 It’s a brand-new project that hasn’t been posted yet, but we think you have what it takes.
-If you’re interested, ping us back—we would love to go ahead and set up an interview.*
+If you’re interested, ping us back—we would love to go ahead and set up an interview.
 >
-> ​	*Danelle, and the rest of the G3O Research Team*
+> Danelle, and the rest of the G3O Research Team
->

 Never in her life has Yendra, solidly-bottom quartile Yendra, average-at-best-in-everything Yendra, thought she would get a personal message from the Research Department.
 Of all the departments that would laugh Yendra’s application out of their inboxes, the Research Department is the most elite, the most competitive, and the most prestigious.